zhaouv/vscode-markdown-draw/README.md

 or press `F1`, type `svg`, click the command

+## Prototype Stage

+> Compatibility is not guaranteed in prototype stage

+Todo:

++ [ ] fold the svg automatically and add a command to fold all svg
++ [ ] adjust behavior of pens
++ [ ] mathpix
++ [ ] fix the bug of polygon

+Welcome [star](https://github.com/zhaouv/vscode-markdown-draw/stargazers) to support the project or [issue](https://github.com/zhaouv/vscode-markdown-draw/issues) to provide ideas

 ## Customize Buttons

 I have not decided the interface.
 In this stage, it could work this way.